pedrada88/relative/README.md

 python relative_init.py -corpus INPUT_CORPUS -embeddings INPUT_WORDEMBEDDINGS
 ```

 With this command you can directly get your relation embeddings given a tokenized corpus as input.
-The input word embeddings can be *txt* or *bin*, as those formats accepted by gensim.
-The input word embeddings can be trained on the same corpus (as in the paper) or pre-trained on a different corpus.
+You can use any word embeddings as input, either in *txt* or *bin* formats (those accepted by gensim).
+The input word embeddings can be trained on the same corpus (as in the reference paper) or pre-trained on a different corpus.

 Example: